pragma-/pbot/doc/VirtualMachine.md

     guest$ dnf install perl-interpreter perl-lib perl-IPC-Run perl-JSON-XS perl-English perl-IPC-Shareable

-That installs the minium packages for the Perl interpreter (note we used `perl-interpreter` instead of `perl`), as well as a few Perl modules.
+This installs the minium packages for the Perl interpreter (note we used `perl-interpreter` instead of `perl`), as well as a few Perl modules.

 #### Install PBot VM Guest